-The number calf represented 14% of the total number of adult muskox observed on transect.
-This ratio is normally associated with a population that would be increasing, since it has been establish that 10.5% of calf crops is necessary to keep the muskox population stable (Freeman, 1971).
-Since the calf ratio have known to vary greatly between years, long term data is needed in order to determine a trend (Reynolds, 1998).
+The number calves represented 14% of the total number of adult muskox observed on transect.
+This ratio is normally associated with a population that would be increasing, since it has been establish that a calf recruitment rate of 10.5% is necessary to keep the muskox population stable (Freeman, 1971).
+Since the calf ratios have known to vary greatly between years, long term data is needed in order to determine a trend (Reynolds, 1998).

-Small group of muskox was a characteristic of the Boothia Peninsula, with an average group number of 5 $\pm$ 4.45 (S.D.), which is consistent with the mean group size of 6 established in 2007 (Dumond, 2007).
-Comparatively to King Williams Island where the muskox is known to increase in number rapidly, larger groups, 13 $\pm$ 8.40 (S.D.), were observed at the same period of the year (Leclerc, 2015).
+Small groups of muskoxen was characteristic of the Boothia Peninsula, with an average group number of 5 \pm 4.45 (S.D.), which is consistent with the mean group size of 6 established in 2007 (Dumond, 2007).
+Comparatively to King Williams Island where the muskoxen are known to increase in number rapidly, larger groups, 13 \pm 8.40 (S.D.), were observed at the same period of the year (Leclerc, 2015).